Waste management industry

-Waste management industry, or waste industry for short, subsumes all industrial branches concerned with waste management, waste dumping, waste recycling and - to a lesser degree - waste prevention.
+The waste management industry, or waste industry for short, includes all industrial branches involved in waste management, waste dumping, waste recycling, waste characterisation, and, to a lesser degree, waste prevention.
+The industry includes a large number of waste management companies, including multinational corporations.

+On a global scale, the market size is expected to reach $530.0 billion by 2025 from $330.6 billion in 2017, with a compound annual growth rate of 6.0%.
+The growth might even continue when, according to a World Bank report, global waste production will grow by 70% from 2018 to 2050, unless severe measures are taken.

-Within Germany, waste management has evolved into a large economic sector.
+For example, within Germany, waste management has evolved into a large economic sector.
 There are more than 270,000 people working in some 11,000 companies with an annual turnover of around 70 billion euros (~$78 billion).
 More than 15,500 waste management facilities help to conserve resources through recycling and other recovery operations.
-On a global scale, the market size is expected to reach $530.0 billion by 2025 from $330.6 billion in 2017, with a compound annual growth rate of 6.0%.
-The growth might even continue when, according to a World Bank report, global waste production will grow by 70% from 2018 to 2050, unless severe measures are taken.

 Global players

 Among the top companies in the sector are the following: